casper-network/docs-archive/dapp-dev-guide/calling-contracts.rst

 Step 2: Query State
 ~~~~~~~~~~~~~~~~~~~

-Now take the global state hash from Step 1 and include it here, along with the account public key that created the contract.
+Take the global state hash from Step 1 and include it here, along with the account public key that created the contract.

 .. code-block:: bash